Code-Institute-Submissions/CI-MS2-Shapes/README.md

 * I'd like to be able to read instructions on how to play the game.
 * I'd like to be able to track my progress with a scoring system.
 * I'd like to challenge myself by tracking and trying to beat the best score and increase the interest in games replayability.
-* I'd like to play the game which has a pleasant to the eye appearance.
+* I'd like to play the game which has a pleasant appearance to the eye.
 * I'd like to know who created the game and be able to contact that person or see his social links for other projects.

 #### Retrurning Visitor